SSWConsulting/SSW.People.Profiles/Jake-Bayliss/Jake-Bayliss.md

 [[imgBadge]]
 | ![Azure Developer Associate](../badges/Certification-microsoft-azure-developer-associate.png)

-Jake is a Software Engineer originally from New Zealand, now working out of Sydney.
-He now has more than 5 years experience helping companies build great software.
-He has a wide skillset, including .NET, React, SQL, the Power Platform and Azure.
+Jake is a Software Engineer with over six years of experience delivering innovative software solutions.
+His technical expertise spans .NET, React, SQL, the Power Platform, and Azure, enabling him to craft applications that drive business success.

-Jake primarily specialises as a .NET engineer, and his expertise extends to the Power Platform and Power BI, where he excels in creating powerful business solutions and insightful data visualizations.
-This demonstrates his versatility and dedication to staying at the forefront of emerging technologies.
+While Jake specializes in .NET development, he also brings over three years of experience in the Power Platform, during which he has built full-scale applications used by large companies.
+His work includes creating dynamic business solutions, automating complex workflows, and developing insightful data visualizations with Power BI.
+This combination of technical depth and practical application showcases his ability to deliver impactful results across a range of industries.

-When Jake isn't working you'll find him doing 1 of 5 things: playing football, chess, surfing, in the gym or doing a home project/learning a new tech.
+Outside of work, Jake maintains an active lifestyle, focusing on running and participating in as many events as possible.
+When he's not running, he turns to chess as his backup hobby, balancing physical activity with mental growth and continuous learning.